Melinda Hull joined NPAG in 2016 following over 20 years of experience in a variety of non-profit and educational setting.

 Her professional background includes academic advising, student support and faculty development, as well as recruitment and admissions, academic program development, and technology-enhanced teaching and learning at various public and private higher education institutions.
 In addition, she has taught elementary school in the United Arab Emirates and Cyprus and has served in an academic advising capacity to the Embassy of the State of Kuwait.

-Her particular interests include helping organizations, institutions, and individuals explore innovative opportunities, while honoring their unique heritage, identity, and place in the greater community.
+Melinda manages the development of search strategy and leads the execution of candidate outreach, screening, and deeper vetting of candidate pools.
+Her particular interests include helping organizations, institutions, and individuals explore new opportunities, while honoring their unique heritage, identity, and place in the greater community.
 She believes in building sustainable, beneficial relationships to enhance workplace environments and achieve positive outcomes for individuals and organizations.
-As a member of NPAG’s research team, Melinda enjoys the exploration and discovery process involved with searching for the best candidates to meet client needs.

 A native of Maine, Melinda has lived and worked in New York, Boston, Washington, DC, and abroad.
 She earned her bachelor’s and Master of Social Work degrees from Boston University, her elementary teacher certification from George Mason University, and her doctorate at The George Washington University.